nolanbconaway/raspi-nyc-train-display/raspi-setup.md

 @reboot cd /home/pi/raspi-nyc-train-display && sudo -E supervisord -c supervisord-rpi.conf
 ```

 That command runs on reboot.
-It Moves the shell into the train display directory and runs supervisor.
+It moves the shell into the train display directory and runs supervisor.

-### Hardcode your API key in supervisord-rpi.conf
+### But wait! hardcode your API key in supervisord-rpi.conf first

 When you reboot your pi, you'll lose all exported variables.
-You might notice that we didn't `export MTA_API_KEY='...'` in the command above, so the application will break as soon as your API key is needed.
+You might notice that we didn't `export MTA_API_KEY='...'` in crontab, so the application should and will break as soon as your API key is needed.

 To make sure your API key is always available, we can hardcode it in supervisord-rpi.conf.
-This probably isn't the best approach in terms of security but it should do for now :-).
+This probably isn't the best approach in terms of security but it will do for now :-).

 Looking into the `supervisord` section of supervisord-rpi.conf, you can see where the API key is read from the user environment.